Welcome to Ark Evelyn Grace Academy’s Inclusion

 - Make full use of all the support agencies that have been made available through the LA.

-We do not have any special unit attached to our school, however we are able to access the following services from County:
+We do not have any special unit attached to our school, however we are able to access the following specialist services: